fr3dyos/pizzacontroller/README.md

 ### DM556 DIP Switch Configuration

 The DM556 driver uses DIP switches to configure microstepping and other settings.
-For this project (1/8 microstepping), configure as follows:
+For this project (1/32 microstepping), configure as follows:

 #### Current

-NEMA23 Motor, 4.01A configuration:
+NEMA23 Motor, ~4.0A peak configuration:

 - **SW1 (MS1):** OFF
 - **SW2 (MS2):** ON